Piro, Bihar

-Piro is a nagar parishad town and corresponding community development block in Bhojpur District, in the Indian state of Bihar.
+Piro (historically spelled as Peeroo) is a nagar parishad town and corresponding community development block in Bhojpur District, in the Indian state of Bihar.
+Piro is 39 km from the Ara Railway Station.
+Jitaura is 6 km from Piro.

 Geography

 Piro is located at 25.33°N 84.42°E. It has an average elevation of 72 metres (236 feet).